 “War makes possible enemies out of people whom we have considered friendly acquaintances for many years.
 Yet the dangers attendant on having people who would furnish information to the enemy in our midst is too great to allow a relaxation of alertness.
 Aliens loyal to Mussolini or Hitler are just as dangerous to us right now as the Japanese.”

 After the unexpected death of his wife Elizabeth, Homicide Detective Oliver Wright is back in his childhood city of Richmond reuniting with his District Attorney brother Peter and his father Honorable Judge Wright.
-1941 Richmond, California two kids named Sammy and Ellie Fleming are playing in the fields and are accidentally killed in a brush fire gone awry.
-Believed to be the work of the Ku Klux Clan in a cross-burning ceremony, word around town is that it was only intended to send a message to a prospective coloured home buyer and not to kill innocent children.
+1941 Richmond, California two kids named are playing in the fields are thought to have been killed in a brush fire gone awry, but after further investigation it appears to be the work of the Ku Klux Clan in a cross-burning ceremony gone awry.
+Word around town is that it was only intended to send a message to a prospective coloured home buyer and not to kill innocent children.
 Upon arrival Judge Wright asks his son Oliver to investigate the deaths of the Fleming children and see if there is more to it than meets the eye.
 Oliver agrees to work on it until December before he travels down the coast to his current home of Seattle so he can continue his own detective work.
 With his trained German Shepherd sidekick Harley, Oliver finds out that the town he left not so long ago is nowhere close to how he remembered it.

 Italians, Japanese and Germans are being detained for sympathizing with fascists based on rumour and innuendo or for even “spreading” their culture (whatever that means).
 From his questioning of locals he finds that American-Italians are being taken off the streets, disappearing out of the marine layer of the Bay Area with no tell-tale sign or trail of where they have gone.
 Italians that have been in America for more than forty years feel like aliens in their OWN country.Not only have they faced persecution due to the darkness of their own skin from fellow Italians, they now feel no sense of belonging in their adopted home country.
 With nowhere to grieve and no one to suffer with, some feel that suicide is the only option left to them.
 Furthermore African-American woman are being raped and are proclaiming that this attacker has been haunting their streets for over twelve years.
 With no one there to protect them and fears of being attacked again many woman have remained quiet about their victimization until the chance meeting of a man with a trustworthy face like Oliver.